 Maybe one of the more famous brewpubs in Singapore located on level 33 in the Standard Chartered building down in Marina Bay.
 With amazing views and great food this is good place to visit instead of Marina Bay Sands.
 Sadly, their beer is not on par with their food.
 It is quite weak as they follow British brewing traditions, anyone that have had an English low ABV ale knows what I’m talking about.
 HH until 8pm, after that the beer cost S$18.33++ per pint.
 You probably want to reserve a table beforehand as it can be quite busy at times.

 Located along the river in Singapore’s night life hub, Clarke Quay, this brewpub have a wide variety of in house brewed beer.
 Both a regular line up and seasonal variations.
 Brewkerz has several locations throughout the island (and in Indonesia), but the one in Clarke Quay is the main outlet where they also house the brewery.
-Brewkerz houses a quite large sitting area, both inside and outside, and serves mainly pub food with some occasional South American food sprinkled in.
+Brewkerz houses a quite large seating area, both inside and outside, and serves mainly pub food with some occasional South American food sprinkled in.
 Does HH and growler take away.

 The Pump Room